Which of the Following Statements About Hearing Protection are True?

 4. Limit time lost through ear injury

-6. Enhance compliance to organizations best practices.
+6. Enhance compliance with the organization’s best practices.

-7. Satisfies staff, customers and other stakeholders.
+7. Satisfies staff, customers, and other stakeholders.

 3 Types of Hearing Protection